refinedev/refine/documentation/docs/routing/components/link/index.md

 When `go` prop is provided, this component will use [`useGo`](/docs/routing/hooks/use-go/) to create the URL to navigate to.
 It's accepts all the props that `useGo.go` accepts.

-It's usefull to use this prop when you want to navigate to a resource with a specific action.
+It's useful to use this prop when you want to navigate to a resource with a specific action.

 :::caution